Homogenization for Deterministic Maps and Multiplicative Noise: Assumptions on the fast dynamics

-\begin{rmk} As discussed in~\cite[Remark 1.3(a)]{MS11}, the WIP and LDP hold for a large class of maps and flows.
+\begin{rmk} As discussed in~\cite[Remark 1.3(a)]{MS11}, the WIP holds for a large class of maps and flows.
 These include, but go far beyond, Axiom~A diffeomorphisms and flows, H\'enon-like attractors and Lorenz attractors.
 Young~\cite{Young98,Young99} introduced a class of nonuniformly hyperbolic maps with exponential and polynomial decay of correlations.
-For maps, the WIP holds when the correlations are summable and the LDP holds in all cases.
-For flows, it suffices that there is a Poincar\'e map with these properties and then the WIP and LDP lift to these flows (irrespective of the mixing properties of the flow).
-Precise statements about the validity of the WIP and LDP can be found in~\cite{MN05,MN08,MN09}. \end{rmk}
+For maps, the WIP holds when the correlations are summable.
+For flows, it suffices that there is a Poincar\'e map with these properties and then the WIP lifts to these flows (irrespective of the mixing properties of the flow).
+Precise statements about the validity of the WIP can be found in~\cite{MN05,MN09}. \end{rmk}

-These mild chaoticity assumptions are used throughout this paper in exactly the same way as in~\cite{MS11}.
-For example, in the situation of~\eqref{eq-MS}, the WIP suffices when the slow coupling term $f(\x,\y)$ is independent of $\y$.
-(The argument can be found in~\cite{MS11} and is also present in the proof of Theorem~\ref{thm-add_map} in Section~\ref{sec-proof}.)
-The LDP is required to control the $\y$ dependence in $f(\x,\y)$, see Lemma~\ref{lem-K2}.